hpc/charliecloud/doc/ch-image.rst

     **Experimental.** See section :ref:`Large file threshold
     <ch-image_bu-large>` for details.

+  :code:`--debug`
+    Add a stack trace to fatal error hints.
+This can also be done by setting the environment variable `CH_IMAGE_DEBUG`.

   :code:`--no-cache`
     Disable build cache.
 Default if a sufficiently new Git is not available.
     This option turns off the cache completely; if you want to re-execute a